-On the successful completion of the program, the student will be able to:
+Upon successful completion of this course the student would be able to,

 Course Outcome Level CO 1 Understand the functions of merchandiser on production and retail perspective.
 Understand CO 2 Inculcate the knowledge of apparel product lines, development, pricing and sourcing.
 Apply CO 3 Develop the skill to analyze the functions, characteristics and requirements of a merchandiser.
 Apply CO 4 Diagnose the role of exporters, manufacturer, merchant exporter and job workers.
 Apply CO 5 Identify the suitable SCM procedure.
 Understand